On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Background Reviews

 \emph{(1')} If in the definition of both Abbes-Saito spaces, we choose polynomials $(f_i)_{i = \serie{}n}$ as generators of $\Ker(\calO_K \langle u_J \rangle \rar \calO_L)$ instead of $\Ker(\calO_K[u_J] \rar \calO_L)$, the spaces do not change.

-\emph{(2)} If we substitute another pair of generating sets $Z$ and $P$ satisfying the same properties, then the geometrically connected components $\pi_0^\geom (AS_{L/K, Z}^a)$ and $\pi_0^\geom (AS_{L/K,\log,Z,P}^a)$ do not change.
+\emph{(2)} If we use another pair of generating sets $Z$ and $P$ satisfying the same properties, then we have a canonical bijection on the sets of the geometric connected components $\pi_0^\geom (AS_{L/K, Z}^a)$ and $\pi_0^\geom (AS_{L/K,\log,Z,P}^a)$ for different generating sets, where $a\in \QQ_{>0}$.
 In particular, both highest ramification breaks are well-defined \emph{\cite[Section~3]{AS-cond1}}.